mamoore1440/personal-site/src/content/finished-parts/RTH-Table-Of-Contents.md

 * Essays:
   * Seeing Rather Than Defining (In Regards To The Model)
   * The Ponzi Schemes (Stock, Social Security, Pension)
-  * QE
+  * QE & Financial Inflation
   * The Micro Booms
-  * America's Tightwalk Between Inflation And Deflation
+  * America's Tightwalk Between Inflation & Deflation
   * The Enslaved Generations & The Problem With Children

 ## Part 7: The World's Economic Situation